TheaClarisseDelosSantos/Student-Performance-Monitoring-System-with-Analytics/README.md

-# Student Performance Monitoring System with Analytics
+# Lipa Grace Academy Student Performance Monitoring System with Analytics

 ## Project Description
 The advent of digital technologies had a profound impact on different facets of human existence, education being one of them.
 In recent times, technological advancements have presented novel possibilities for improving the monitoring of student performance.<br>